 - Rotate your stock – don’t let it spoil!

 Pantry planning isn’t easy.
 It takes time to develop an accurate feel for how much food your family eats in a given time, but a well-stocked pantry is something to be proud of – time to celebrate!
+It’s super useful to learn how to stock a pantry on a budget!

 You’ve established a great way to save money, minimize wasted food, and be prepared for anything.